Pool Pump Troubleshooting Guide - Fixing Common Pump Issues

-Rotate the motor shaft and feel for rough spots or binging.
-Also, any play or wobbling in the shaft is an indication the armature has become warn.
+Rotate the motor shaft and feel for rough spots or binding.
+Also, any play or wobbling in the shaft can indicate the armature has become worn.
 It may be time to replace the pump motor.

 Did the vibrations begin once it was installed?

-This would indicate that the pump was not properly mounted to your equipment pad or filtration system.
-Submit a Pool Service Request Form for assistance.
+This would indicate the pump was not properly mounted to your equipment pad or filtration system.
+Submit a pool service request form for assistance.

 Is the voltage correct?

 Low or high voltage will cause overheating of your pool equipment.
-We recommend calling the power supply company for assistance.
+We recommend calling a licensed electrician for assistance.

 Is the wiring the correct size?